 The term "cluster headache" refers to a type of headache that recurs over a period of time.
 People who have cluster headaches experience an episode one to three times per day during a period of time (the cluster period), which may last from two weeks to three months.
 People who suffer from cluster headaches get them at the same time each year, such as the spring or fall.

 A cluster headache typically awakens a person from sleep one to two hours after going to bed.
 These nocturnal attacks can be more severe than the daytime attacks.
 Attacks appear to be linked to the circadian rhythm (or "biological" clock).
-Cluster headaches can be more intense than a migraine attack.
+Cluster headaches can be more intense than a migraine attack but fortunately do not last as long as a migraine headache.

-The headaches may disappear completely (go into "remission") for months or years, only to recur.
+The headaches may disappear completely (go into "remission") for months or years, only to recur without any warning.

 Who Gets Cluster Headaches?